 Arnold’s photographs are much more than geography and landscapes.
 The approach is conceptual, with the photographs of the North African battlefields presented, similar to the New Topographic photographers of previous generations, in an anonymous and neutral tone of voice.
 The images are taken in daylight, without complexity, portraying the peaceful quietness of the desert or grassland to allow viewers to fill in that negative space with their own visualization of the war.

 "A vivid, often haunting look at North African battlefields that have been silent and largely unobserved for more than 70 years.
 Matthew Arnold's photographs are so compelling that little imagination is needed to see opposing armies once again sweeping across the desert,"says author Rick Atkinson.

-The work is being shown in galleries across the country from Portland, Oregon, to Houston to New Orleans to Boston and New York City.
-It will be published as a monograph entitled Topography Is Fate — North African Battlefields of World War II in the fall by Kehrer Verlag, Heidelberg, Germany.
+The work has been shown in galleries across the country from Portland, Oregon, to Houston to New Orleans to Boston and New York City.
+The book will be oublished February 111, 2014 as a monograph entitled Topography Is Fate — North African Battlefields of World War II by Kehrer Verlag, Heidelberg, Germany.

 Matthew Arnold’s photography of bunkers, earthworks and vistas bring the past and present together with a brutal kind of beauty, and it is that haunting beauty that also makes us empathize and wonder what violent fates awaited the people and the land over 70 years ago at a time of world warfare and mass destruction.
 View more images from his monograph on his website, www.matthewarnoldphotootgraphy.com.